Methylmalonic Acid (Urine)

 How is this test done?

-This test requires either a random or 24-hour urine sample.
+This test needs either a random or 24-hour urine sample.
 For a 24-hour urine sample,

-you must collect all the urine you produce for 24 hours.
-Empty your bladder completely
+you must collect all of your urine for 24 hours.
+Empty your bladder completely first

-first thing in the morning without collecting it and note the time.
+thing in the morning without collecting your urine Note the time.
 Then collect your

-urine every time you go to the bathroom for the next 24 hours.
+urine every time you go to the bathroom over the next 24 hours.

 Does this test pose any risks?